chetanparma1/python_datacamp/course11_introduction_to_databases_in_python/chp02_Applying_Filtering_Ordering_and_Grouping_to_Queries.md

 ```
 #### Comment:
 Brilliant work!
 If you enjoy using pandas for your data scientific needs, you'll want to always feed ResultProxies into pandas DataFrames!

+## 12. From SQLAlchemy results to a Graph
+We can also take advantage of pandas and Matplotlib to build figures of our data.
+Remember that data visualization is essential for both exploratory data analysis and communication of your data!

+### Instructions:
+* Import matplotlib.pyplot as plt.
+* Create a DataFrame df using pd.DataFrame() on the provided results.
+* Set the columns of the DataFrame df.columns to be the columns from the first result object results[0].keys().
+* Print the DataFrame df.
+* Use the plot.bar() method on df to create a bar plot of the results.
+* Display the plot with plt.show().